Joe Simon (singer): Career

-Simon caught the eye of Nashville, Tennessee, R&B disc jockey John Richbourg during this time, and Richbourg not only became Simon's manager/record producer but also brought the singer to Monument Records' subsidiary label Sound Stage 7 in 1966.
-That year Simon released "Teenager's Prayer", which peaked at number 11 on Billboard's R&B chart.
-Within the next two years, Simon released a string of hits: "(You Keep Me) Hanging On", "The Chokin' Kind" (Billboard Hot 100 number 13), "Farther on Down The Road", and "Yours Love".
-"The Chokin' Kind" was written by Harlan Howard, spent 12 weeks in the charts, and had sold one million copies by June 16, 1969.
-In addition, Simon was given a Grammy Award in 1970 for Best Male R&B Vocal Performance.

-In 1969, his composition "My Special Prayer", which had been a minor US hit for himself and for Percy Sledge, went to number one on the Dutch Top 40 in Sledge's version, spending 32 weeks on chart in two separate chart runs.
+During this time Simon caught the eye of Nashville, Tennessee, R&B disc jockey John Richbourg, who became Simon's manager/record producer and brought him to Monument Records' subsidiary label Sound Stage 7 in 1966.
+That year Simon released "Teenager's Prayer", which reached 11 on the Billboard R&B chart.
+Within the next two years, Simon released hits such as "(You Keep Me) Hanging On", "The Chokin' Kind" (Hot 100 number 13), "Farther on Down The Road", and "Yours Love".
+Written by Harlan Howard, "The Chokin' Kind" spent 12 weeks in the charts, sold one million copies by June 16, 1969, and won Simon the Grammy Award in 1970 for Best Male R&B Vocal Performance.
+In 1969 Simon's composition "My Special Prayer", which had been a minor US hit for himself and for Percy Sledge, went to number one on the Dutch Top 40 in Sledge's version, spending 32 weeks on that chart in two separate chart runs.

 Under the encouragement of Richbourg, Simon moved to the Polydor distributed Spring Records label in 1970, which paired Simon with Kenny Gamble and Leon Huff.
-The team scored a number 3 R&B hit in 1971 with "Drowning in the Sea of Love" and a number 1 R&B hit in the summer of 1972 with "Power of Love".
+The team wrote Simon's number 3 R&B hit "Drowning in the Sea of Love" in 1971 and his number 1 R&B hit "Power of Love" in the summer of 1972.
 Both songs reached number 11 on the Hot 100.
-"Drowning in the Sea of Love" sold over 1.5 million copies and the RIAA on January 6, 1972, gave a gold disc.
-"Power of Love", written by Gamble, Huff and Simon was Simon's third million seller, and the R.I.A.A. awarded gold disc status on August 29, 1972.
+"Drowning in the Sea of Love" sold over 1.5 million copies, earning RIAA gold on January 6, 1972, while "Power of Love" became Simon's third million seller, earning RIAA gold on August 29, 1972.